Thinking about Diversity and Racial Categories

 Ann Su | Portland

 Ann Su has been a public interest attorney, community activist, and social justice advocate for the past twenty years.
-She teaches in the areas of women's studies, law and race/racism at Portland Community College and the Pacific Northwest College of Art.
+She is currently a college professor and leadership and diversity consultant.
+Her areas of expertise span law, public speaking, women's studies, and race/racism, and she teaches at Portland State University, Marylhurst University and Portland Community College.
 She studied political and social thought at University of Virginia, then focused on public interest law at George Washington University.
 A self-proclaimed outlier, she has always been interested in how the ambiguity in language can unnecessarily polarize people.
 Her desire to explore diversity of thought and bridge understanding inspires her facilitation of this conversation on race and labeling.